bitcoin/bitcoin/contrib/linearize/README.md

 Required configuration file settings:
 * `output_file`: The file that will contain the final blockchain. or
-* `output`: Output directory for linearized blocks/blkNNNNN.dat output.
+* `output`: Output directory for linearized `blocks/blkNNNNN.dat` output.

 Optional config file setting for linearize-data:
 * `file_timestamp`: Set each file's last-modified time to that of the most recent block in that file.
 * `genesis`: The hash of the genesis block in the blockchain.
-* `input: bitcoind blocks/ directory containing blkNNNNN.dat
+* `input`: bitcoind blocks/ directory containing blkNNNNN.dat
 * `hashlist`: text file containing list of block hashes created by linearize-hashes.py.
 * `max_out_sz`: Maximum size for files created by the `output_file` option.